joshwcomeau/Whirligig.js/README.md

 }
 ```

-`breakpoints` takes an array of objects, and each object should specify the *maximum* width for this breakpoint, and the number of carousel items to display at once at this breakpoint.
-For the largest breakpoint, set width to '*'.
+`breakpoints` takes an array of objects, and each object should specify the *maximum* width for this breakpoint, and the number of carousel items to display at once at this breakpoint. *It is important that your array is sorted by width in ascending value*.
+The last breakpoint in the array will apply for all values above the largest width.

 ######transitionLength